sandrotruttmann/HyFI/docs/source/installation.md

    - Color by different attributes (cluster_id, magnitude, depth, etc.)
    - Export images or animations

 **Note:** While ParaView is optional, it's highly recommended for interactive 3D exploration of your HyFI results.
-The OBJ and PLY exports can also be opened in other 3D software like Blender, MeshLab, or CloudCompare.
+The OBJ exports (if enabled) can also be opened in other 3D software like Blender, MeshLab, or CloudCompare.

 ---